Hanno-git/SAM3X_Testing_Program/README.md

 This is a simple peripheral test program for the ATSAM3X8E-CU chip.

 # This is not completely tested
-Tested features:
+These peripherals were tested using the Arduino Duo board Tested features:
 USART0,DAC,ADC,PIO (Input and Output mode)
 Untested features: